There’s an old joke that takes the form of a dialogue between a New England farmer and his neighbor:

 Lawyer neighbor: Was it a hate crime?

-Regular friend: It wasn’t an act of love.
+Regular neighbor: It wasn’t an act of love.

 But not all killings are hate crimes in the colloquial sense.
 George Zimmerman didn’t shoot Trayvon Martin because he hated him; he did it because Martin was pounding him.